Get ready for the holiday season with these irresistibly spicy gingerbread cupcakes topped with thick, creamy cream cheese frosting.

 - Move the oven rack to the middle position and preheat oven to 350 degrees F. Line 2 muffin tins with 24 cupcake liners; set aside.

-- In a large bowl sift together the flour, ginger, baking soda, cinnamon, nutmeg, cloves, and salt; set aside.
+- In a large bowl sift or whisk together the flour, ginger, baking soda, cinnamon, nutmeg, cloves, and salt; set aside.

 - In the bowl of a stand mixer fitted with a paddle attachment, beat together the butter and dark sugar on high speed until lightened in color and fluffy, about 2-3 minutes.
 Add the eggs, one at a time, beating slowly after each addition.
 Pour in the molasses and mix on low speed until just combined.